SchweizerischeBundesbahnen/scion-workbench/CONTRIBUTING.md

   Runs unit tests of the workbench.

 - `npm run workbench:e2e`\
   Runs end-to-end tests of the workbench.
+Prior to test execution, starts the testing app `workbench-testing-app` using the Angular CLI.

+### Commands for working on the @scion/workbench-client library

+- `npm run workbench-client:lint`\
+  Lints the workbench-client source.

+- `npm run workbench-client:build`\
+  Builds the workbench-client source.

+- `npm run workbench-client:test`\
+  Runs unit tests of the workbench-client.

+- `npm run workbench-client:e2e`\
-Prior to test execution, the testing app is started using the Angular CLI.
+  Runs end-to-end tests of the workbench-client.
+Prior to test execution, starts the testing app `workbench-testing-app` and two instances of the `workbench-client-testing-app` using the Angular CLI.

 ### Commands for working on the workbench testing application

 - `npm run workbench-testing-app:serve`\
-  Serves the testing app on http://localhost:4200 using the Angular CLI.\
+  Serves the `workbench-testing-app` on http://localhost:4200 using the Angular CLI.\
   Uncomment the section `PATH-OVERRIDE-FOR-DEVELOPMENT` in `tsconfig.json` to have hot module reloading support.

-- `npm run workbench-testing-app-localhost:build`\
+- `npm run workbench-testing-app:ci:build`\
-  Builds the testing app into `dist` folder using the productive config.
+  Builds the `workbench-testing-app` into `dist` folder using the productive config.

 - `npm run workbench-testing-app:lint`\
+  Lints the `workbench-testing-app`.

+### Commands for working on the workbench-client testing application

+- `npm run workbench-client-fixture:serve`\
+  Serves the `workbench-testing-app` and two instances of the `workbench-client-testing-app` using the Angular CLI.
+Open the page http://localhost:4200 to load the workbench host app into your browser.\
+  Uncomment the section `PATH-OVERRIDE-FOR-DEVELOPMENT` in `tsconfig.json` to have hot module reloading support.

+- `npm run workbench-client-testing-app:ci:build`\
+  Builds the `workbench-client-testing-app` into `dist` folder using the productive config.

+- `npm run workbench-client-testing-app:lint`\
-  Lints the testing app.
+  Lints the `workbench-client-testing-app`.

 ### Commands for generating the project documentation

+We generate separate changelogs for the packages `@scion/workbench` and `@scion/workbench-client` because of their independent release cycles.

+- `npm run changelog-workbench`\
+  Use to generate the changelog for `@scion/workbench` based on the commit history.
+Only commits that involve files under `projects/scion/workbench` are included in the changelog.
+The output is written to `CHANGELOG_WORKBENCH.md`, which will be included in `docs/site/changelog-workbench/changelog.md` using the template `docs/site/changelog-workbench/changelog.template.md`.
-- `npm run changelog`\
+- `npm run changelog-workbench-client`\
-  Use to generate the changelog based on the commit history.
-The output is written to `CHANGELOG.md`, which will be included in `docs/site/changelog/changelog.md` using the template `docs/site/changelog/changelog.template.md`.
+  Use to generate the changelog for `@scion/workbench-client` based on the commit history.
+Only commits that involve files under `projects/scion/workbench-client` are included in the changelog.
+The output is written to `CHANGELOG_WORKBENCH_CLIENT.md`, which will be included in `docs/site/changelog-workbench-client/changelog.md` using the template `docs/site/changelog-workbench-client/changelog.template.md`.

 </details>